mainul3195/scraper/README.md

 ## 📝 Notes
 - For best results, always use the latest version of `yt-dlp` and `aria2c`.
 - Some sites may require additional handling (e.g., login, cookies, or advanced scraping logic).
-- **Facebook video extraction is not yet fully reliable due to scrolling/dynamic loading issues.**
+- **Facebook video extraction can collect all video links and titles, but cannot extract upload dates, so filtering by date is not supported.**
 - **PDF scraping is only implemented for Charleston CivicClerk; Winchester CivicWeb is not yet implemented.**
 - You can further automate the pipeline by combining the scripts or using a workflow manager.